cksystemsteaching/selfie/assignments/introductory-assignments.md

 ## Binary vs. Decimal

-Computers encode all information in binary representation, since they also use a binary representation at the hardware level.
-For example, a 0 is represented by a voltage of -5V or by the state "not electrically charged" and a 1 for example by a voltage +5V or by the state "electrically charged".
+Computers encode all information in binary representation since they also use a binary representation at the hardware level.
+For example, 0 is represented by a voltage of -5V or the state "not electrically charged" and 1, by a voltage +5V or the state "electrically charged".

-Since the states (i.e. 0 and 1) are represented by different voltage levels on the electrical level, it is better to have as few states as possible.
-The reasons for this are based on physics: By things like heat or other electrical disturbances the voltage levels can be changed easily.
-So it is easier to compensate for these fluctuations with two different states than it would be with, say, ten states - which would correspond to the decimal system normally used by humans.
-In order to be able to distinguish between all states, one would have to increase the generally possible voltage, which would lead to an increased power consumption.
-Additionally the logic, which is needed on hardware level to calculate with multiple states, would be much more complicated than it is the case with only two states.
+Since the states (i.e., 0 and 1) are represented by different voltage levels on the electrical level, it is better to have only a few states.
+The reasons for this are based on physics: By things like heat or other electrical disturbances, the voltage levels can be changed easily.
+So it is easier to compensate for these fluctuations with two different states than it would be with, say, ten states - which would correspond to the decimal system usually used by humans.
+To distinguish between all states, one would have to increase the generally possible voltage, which would lead to increased power consumption.
+Additionally, the logic, which is needed on the hardware level to calculate with multiple states, would be much more complicated than the case with only two states.

-The second reason is, that we get a storage problem, because decimal numbers need more characters than bits, we are talking about three times more characters than with the binary system.
+The second reason is that we get a storage problem because decimal numbers need more characters than bits; we talk about three times more characters than with the binary system.

+## Von Neumann architecture

+Today, most general-purpose computers are based on what is known as the *von Neumann model* or *von Neumann architecture*.

+[Von Neumann architecture](https://en.wikipedia.org/wiki/Von_Neumann_architecture): A computer architecture, described in 1945 by the mathematician and physicist John von Neumann and others, for an electronic digital computer with parts consisting of a *central processing unit* (CPU) where arithmetic operations (that part is called an *Arithmetic Logic Unit* - ALU) are done, and *processor registers* (that supply operand (the object or quantity to operate on) to the ALU and store the results of ALU operations); a *control unit* containing an *instruction register* (to hold the currently executed instruction) and a *program counter* (indicates where a computer is in its program sequence); a *memory* to store both data and instructions (code); external *mass storage*; and *input and output* mechanisms.

+**von Neumann architecture**

+- Central Processing Unit (CPU)
+	+ Arithmetic Logic Unit (ALU)
+		* that does arithmetic operations
+	+ Processor registers
+		* that supply operands (the object or quantity that is operated on
+	+ Control unit
+		* Instruction register
+			- to store the currently executed instruction
+		* Program counter
+			- indicates where a computer is in its program sequence
+- Memory that stores data and instructions
+- External mass storage
+- Input and output mechanisms

+A von Neumann machine is a [stored-program computer](https://en.wikipedia.org/wiki/Stored-program_computer), which stores both code and data in the same memory.
+In fact, in memory, there is no distinction between code and data.
+A von Neumann machine fetches code from memory and executes it.
+The code will, in turn, instruct the machine to load data from memory into registers, perform some computation on registers, and finally store the results back in memory.

+**fetching vs. loading from memory**

+It is essential to understand that bits *fetched* from memory and executed happen to represent *code* at that given moment while bits *loaded* from memory into registers, then modified, and finally stored back in memory represent *data* at that given moment.